deficollective/defiscan/src/content/protocols/sky.md

 ## Sky Rewards

-A `StakingReward` contract allows users to stake `USDS` and receive `SKY` as a reward according to an issuance chosen by the governance. **TODO**: explain more permissions, etc. how rewards work and more could be created.
+A `StakingReward` contract allows users to stake `USDS` and receive `SKY` as a reward according to an issuance chosen by the governance.
+Users can stake their `USDS` directly in the `StakingRewards` contract and claim their rewards with the same contract. `DssVestMintable` contracts allows the governance to create vested plans that will gradually mint tokens to distribute to some beneficiaries.

 ![Overview of the sky rewards module](./diagrams/sky-rewards.png)